Center for Western Studies Observes America’s 250th Anniversary

 In preparation for the national commemoration of the 250th anniversary of the signing of the Declaration of Independence in 2026, the United States Congress established the U.S. Semiquincentennial Commission in 2016.
 In 2023, the Board of Directors and the National Advisory Council of the Center for Western Studies (CWS) established the CWS America 250 Task Force.

 The principal charge of the task force is to discuss and identify themes related to America’s 250th anniversary observance that are appropriate for CWS’ signature programs, which the task force will recommend to the board and its standing committees.
 The task force may also consider and recommend additional activities and collaborative opportunities with allied heritage organizations.
-In 2024, the CWS joined in partnership with the America250 South Dakota Commission.
+In 2024, the CWS joined in partnership with America's 250th South Dakota

 The CWS America 250 Task Force co-chairs are Christel Gollnick (Missouri), Admiral Lyle Bien (South Dakota) and Craig Wilbur (South Dakota).